shadowguardian507-irl/CV/.src/CV.source.md

 * Technologies used include Ansible, Terraform, Docker, VMWare, AWS, Dynatrace (systems status monitoring), Git (version control and storage using Gitlab), Bash scripting, Python, PHP
 * Providing in-house support and training to other team members
+* AWS use primaraly includes ECS (both Fargate and EC2 backed), S3, EC2, Route53, CodeDeploy, ALB/ELB and to a lesser extent Cloudfront, GlobalAccelerator, Labda.
+All primaly provisioned via Terrafrom but with knowlage of manual deployement/corrections of services if needed.

 ### Laterooms _ Manchester (city centre)